Menu

 Other Provisions

-If there are any other matters that you want to have in your Articles these must be stated.
-If there are no other provisions, that must be stated in the Articles.
-Anything that can covered with a bylaw can be in the Articles.
-The Articles cannot increase the number of member votes needed to remove a director.
-It is a good idea to keep the provisions in the Articles to a minimum because, although they can be changed, there is a process that must be followed.
+If there are any other matters that you want to have in your articles, these must be set out.
+If there are no other provisions, that must be stated in the articles.
+Anything that can covered with a bylaw can be in the articles.
+The articles cannot increase the number of member votes needed to remove a director.
+It is a good idea to keep the provisions in the articles to a minimum because, although they can be changed, there is a process that must be followed.

 Incorporator Information

-A statement by the individual submitting the Articles that the contents of the Articles incorporation are true and that they are the incorporator or are authorized by the incorporator to submit the Articles is required.
-The person submitting the Articles must sign them.
+• a statement that the contents of the articles are true and that they are the incorporator or are authorized by the incorporator

-A copy of the Articles must be included with the incorporation application if there is...
+A copy of the articles must be included with the incorporation application if there:

-• Any restrictions on activities the corporation can engage in
+• are any restrictions on activities the corporation can engage in

 Changes to Articles

-Amendments to Articles must be passed by a special resolution of the members of the corporation.
-A special resolution must be passed by at least two-thirds of the total votes at a general meeting.
-A vote to amend an Article can only be held at a general meeting with at least 15 days’ notice to the members of the meeting and of the resolution to change the Articles.
+Amendments to articles must be passed by a special resolution of the members of the corporation.
+A special resolution must be passed by at least two thirds of the total votes at a general meeting.
+A vote to amend the articles can only be held at a general meeting with at least 15 days’ notice to the members of the meeting.
+The notice must also include a copy of the resolution to change the articles.

 Incorporation Form